Keyboard shortcuts

 Adding Your First Scan Root

-1. Navigate to the Monitor page
+1. Navigate to the Roots page (in the utility section of the sidebar)

 2. Click Add Root